Baltimore - Things to Do in Baltimore

 When to Visit

 Spring (April-May) offers Baltimore's sweet spot with temperatures ranging 60-75°F, minimal rainfall (3 inches monthly), and blooming cherry blossoms around the Inner Harbor.
 Expect 15-20% higher hotel rates during peak cherry blossom weeks.
 Summer (June-August) brings hot, humid weather (75-85°F) with afternoon thunderstorms, but fantastic festival season including Artscape (mid-July) and HonFest (early June).
 Hotel rates peak 25-30% higher, especially during Orioles home games.
-Fall (September-November) delivers crisp temperatures (55-70°F), stunning foliage, and comfortable humidity.
+Fall (September-November) delivers crisp temperatures (55-70°F), impressive foliage, and comfortable humidity.
 This season offers excellent value with rates 10-15% below summer peaks.
 The Baltimore Book Festival (late September) and Edgar Allan Poe events (October) create cultural buzz.
 Winter (December-March) sees temperatures drop to 35-50°F with occasional snow.
-Hotel rates fall 20-35% below peak season, making it ideal for budget travelers and museum enthusiasts.
+Hotel rates fall 20-35% below peak season, making it ideal for budget travelers and museum ensoiasts.
 New Year's Eve fireworks at Inner Harbor draw crowds despite cold weather.
 Shoulder seasons (late March, early December) provide the best balance of pleasant weather and reasonable pricing for flexible travelers seeking authentic Baltimore experiences.

 Map of Baltimore